zibhub/GNDMS/installation-guide/index.md

 ### Migrating from a previous installation

-In case you already run an older version of GNDMS, it might be neccesary to properly uninstall some of its components before installing a new version.
-The list below describes which users need to do this.
-In any case, please enter `$GNDMS_SOURCE` first.
+If there is an exitsing installation of GNDMS in your globus toolkit container, it must be properly removed bevore continuing.
+To do so, please shutdown your container using `globus-stop-container-detached`, enter `$GNDMS_SOURCE`, and execure

-* If you participated in C3Grid/INAD or have used GNDMS < 0.3.0, please run `gndms-buildr clean-0.2.8`
+  gndms-buildr auto-clean

-Note: *Only* if you installed a source snapshot of GNDMS, you have to delete all jars that were installed before manually.
-Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`. `globus-undeploy-gar` may also be of help.
+Note: *Only* if you installed a source snapshot of GNDMS with an irregular version number, you have to delete all jars that were installed before manually.
+Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`.

 ### Installation and Initial Deployment